 D.C.
-United and its charitable arm, United for D.C., announced today the schedule for United Reads during the Fall of 2012.
-United Reads is a signature program created to encourage elementary school students in the greater Metropolitan area to fall in love with reading and to promote the importance of healthy lifestyles.
-United Reads is currently in its 10th year thanks to the generous support of presenting partner T.D.
-Bank and program sponsors Volkswagen and Gallup Government.
+United and its charitable arm, United for D.C., today announced the schedule for United Reads during the Fall of 2013.
+United Reads is a signature program created to encourage elementary school students in the greater Metropolitan Washington, D.C. area to read and to promote the importance of healthy lifestyles.
+United Reads is currently in its 11th year and has distributed over 81,000 books to local elementary students in underserved communities, serving over 23,000 students through school visits.

 On August 17, D.C.
 United and United for D.C., hosted the annual Corporate Cup.
 The event, which took place at Long Bridge Park in Arlington, Virginia, was attended by over 150 participants and spectators.

 12 teams participated in the event, which raised $7,500 for D.C.
 United's charitable arm, United for D.C., and the winning team was recognized at halftime of D.C.
 United's match on August 24 at RFK.

 Congratulations to Transparent BPO (pictured above) on your victory, and thank you to idegy and The Supply Room Companies for the support!

 Yesterday, D.C.
 United staff, along with goalkeeper Joe Willis and defender James Riley volunteered at D.C.
 Central Kitchen (DDCK).
 Together with the kitchen staff, we made meals for thousands of people in need.
 DCCK Volunteer Coordinator, Casey Thomasson prepped the group and explained what DCCK does for the community.